A: This is a really great and complicated question. You'll notice the emphasis is on complicated.

 Unfortunately, what often happens is that people forget this incredible promise and gift and begin gathering simply for the sake of gathering.
 Sure, we say it's "in Jesus' name" but that's not a stamp we can use to authorize our activities or make God answer our prayers.
 What's worse, is that if our mentality is so focused on "going to church" and not simply assembling in the Name of Jesus (which is very different), then we can find ourselves gathered with Jesus left outside.

 This is what Jesus describes in Revelation 3:20.
-Although this passage has tragically been appropriated by evangelists to apply to the individual, asking them to invite Jesus into their heart, it's important to notice that Jesus is talking to a "church" (the collective believers in Laodicea) and asking them to invite Him into their assembly!
+Although this passage has tragically been appropriated by preachers to apply to the individual, asking them to invite Jesus into their heart, it's important to notice that Jesus is talking to a "church" (the collective believers in Laodicea) and asking them to invite Him into their assembly!